The differences between Latin American Spanish and Spanish in Spain

 Importantly, people will understand you all over the world if you use tú or vos.
-Spanish people may just think you are a time-traveller from the middle ages (or from Argentina).

 Latin American varieties of Spanish do not use vosotros (you, plural, informal), preferring the formal ustedes.
 This means that learners in Spain have to remember another verb ending.

 For example, in Spain you may say Cuál fue la última pelicula que visteis? (what was the last film you saw?) to your friends, but you would probably say Cuál fue la última pelicula que vieron? to their grandparents.
 In Latin America, you would use the second form for both.